Summer in Wonderland.

 The Nightingales – Perish The Thought

 I could easily recommend any of their post-reformation albums, not only “Perish The Thought”.
 Perhaps The Nightingales require few introductory lines.
-In the previous century they started as young ’76 punks from Birmingham (city of Black Sabbath) called The Prefects.
-The comparisons with The Fall are inevitable but The Nightingales obviously didn’t have work ethic on the same level.
-Beside Robert LLoyd as frontman, brothers Alan and Paul Apperley were crucial and lasting players in the band.
-The three studio albums issued in the period 1982-85 are genuine postpunk / pub-rock classics, platinum certified on John Peel Show.
+In the previous century they started as young ’76 punks from Birmingham (City of Black Sabbath) called The Prefects.
+Alongside Robert LLoyd as frontman, brothers Alan and Paul Apperley were crucial and lasting players in the band.
+The comparisons with The Fall are inevitable but The Nightingales obviously didn’t have work ethic on the same level as them.
+The three studio albums issued in the period 1982-85 are genuine post-punk / pub-rock classics, platinum certified on John Peel Show.
 The Nightingales’ German patron saint was Faust (rather than Can).
 After having been dormant for many years The Nightingales re-appeared in early 21st century and here they are with the latest line-up: Andreas Schmid as bassist and studio engineer, Fliss Kitson on drums / vocals and the new guitarist James Smith recently replacing Alan Apperley.
 As an uninformed and out of time person, I missed The Nightingales when they played in a lovely old fashioned club in Austrian village Ebensee few years ago.
 I also could not reach Belgrade nor Budapest last November.
 I wish I’d been there or some place else where they were touring.
 Give ’em a chance, and if you like their pop art you can buy their records (and CDs) or simply offer them drinks after the show.
 In an Austrian Gasthaus or an English pub, old man pop star Robert Lloyd is a people person.
 And the band plays on… Cheers.

 Intro (from “Mind Over Matter” (2015)):